realsuayip/rest-filters/docs/source/recipes/ordering-filters.rst

 1. We defined a ``CSVField`` with ``ChoiceField`` as child, containing the possible ordering values.
 This will allow specifying multiple ordering fields while validating choices.
-2. We set a default value as fallback in case user does not specify ordering.
+2. We set a default value as fallback in case users don't specify ordering.
 3. We marked ordering as ``noop=True`` since it won't affect the filtering of the QuerySet.
 4. We used ``get_queryset`` method to apply the ordering preference.
-Notice that ``values["ordering"]`` assumes value always being there, which is guaranteed thanks to default fallback.
+Notice that ``values["ordering"]`` assumes value always being there, which is guaranteed by the ``default`` fallback.

-While this style of ordering is very common in Django apps, it is a bit cryptic and hard to read at glance.
-Instead we could opt-in for something more verbose, for example:
+While this style of ordering is very common in Django apps, it is a bit cryptic and hard to read at a glance.
+Instead we could opt for something more verbose, for example:

 .. code-block:: python